Skip to content

 Emerson and Writers Guild of America partner

 Five Emerson College students have been selected for a Mentoring Program with the Writers Guild of America, East (WGAE) Foundation for screenwriting, television writing, and playwriting.
 Emerson faculty chose eligible upper-class students and recent graduates based on their individually submitted scripts and synopses.
-Then, WGAE identified five professional writers based on their writing specialties to mentor the students.
+Then, the guild identified five professional writers based on their writing specialties to mentor the students.

 The five teams of professional and aspiring writers will meet for four 90-minute, one-on-one, online sessions over the course of the semester.
 Based on notes and feedback from their mentors, the students will complete three drafts of their screenplays, teleplays, or theatrical plays by the end of the semester.